 Upcoming Events

-Tuesday, November 12, 2024 - CCAS Monthly Meeting, in person (as well as via Zoom) at West Chester University’s Merion Science Center, Room 112.
+Tuesday, February 11, 2025 - CCAS Monthly Meeting, in person (as well as via Zoom) at West Chester University’s Merion Science Center, Room 112.
 The meeting starts at 7:30 p.m.
-EST. Guest Speaker: Dr. Ravi Sheth, Dept of Astronomy and Astrophysics, University of Pennsylvania, “Making Black Holes out of…..Light? – New Perspectives.”
+EST. Guest Speaker: Dr. Bhuvnesh Jain, Dept of Astronomy and Astrophysics, University of Pennsylvania, “Dark Matter and Dark Energy and their Roles in Galaxy Formation and Evolution.”

 The society schedules monthly observing sessions in the Myrick Conservation Center of the Brandywine Red Clay Alliance.
 The observing sessions, which are planned around the new moon, are open to the public and announced in the Society's newsletter, Observations.
 Owning a telescope or binoculars is not required; anyone interested in observing the heavens is welcome to show up.
 If you do have a telescope and need help using it, our observing sessions are a great place to practice and learn from other society members.